 distribution, health risk increases significantly.
 Significant

-risk of health begin at a BMI of about 27.3 kg/m2 for women and
+risk of health begins at a BMI of about 27.3 kg/m2 for women

 to body mass index, abdominal circumference, and total skinfold

 thickness.
 In men only, obesity is also related to abdominal/hip